 Homemade vanilla extract is super easy to make and has so much flavor when you make it at home.
 Make it to use in all of your favorite sweet ingredients, or use it as a fun holiday gift for friends and neighbors this time of year!
 This vanilla is unique, delicious, and budget-friendly!

-This year, why not give your friends a gift they can use in baking, cocktails, and even as homemade perfume!
+This year, why not give your friends a gift they can use in all of their baking adventures or even in cocktails?

 What Is Bourbon Vanilla Extract?